-Network Usable Life shall be applied to the expected lifespan of the physical facility: for example, fiber will receive three points, hybrid fiber coax facilities will receive two points, and fixed wireless will receive one point.
-Copper (DSL) will receive no points.
+Network Usable Life shall be applied to the expected lifespan of the physical facility: for example, designs including xPON will receive three points, GPON designs will receive 2 points, and EPON designs will receive 1 point.

 Network Scalability shall be applied to the capacity of the infrastructure being deployed (backhaul, last mile, and equipment) to ensure the ability to scale growth that may occur in the area without additional investment.
 Three points will be awarded to the applicant providing evidence of facilities for expanded growth based on number of fibers, placement of structures to accommodate future growth (handholds, fiber huts, interconnection points) and local sparing polices for all needed equipment.
 Any applicant not providing details on future capacity shall receive zero points.
 All other applicants shall receive one or two points based on their information provided between these two benchmarks.